 Amount saved per month – $500 – $2000

-The majority of the expenses we bear on a trip is related to our lounging and food.
+The majority of the expenses we bear on a trip are related to our lounging and food.
 Very few of us might have family or friends living at places we want to visit, but that doesn’t mean you can’t get a place to stay for free on your travels.

 CouchSurfing is a global online service that connects travelers with hosts offering homestay; often, you even get free meals included in the deal.
 With that said, if you are new to the website, it might be difficult to get responses.
 You will need to build up your network and get good reviews on your profile.